Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free plan available.
 Paid plans start at $10/user/month.

-8. Zoho Projects – Best for Teams Already in the Zoho Ecosystem
+8. Zoho Projects – Best for Teams Already Using the Zoho Ecosystem

-Zoho Projects made a strong impression when I reviewed it alongside Zoho CRM and Zoho Books in an integrated test.
-The native connections between invoicing, CRM data, and project tasks meant I didn’t have to re-enter information across tools, something that saves meaningful time in a client services context.
+Zoho Projects made a strong impression when I tested it alongside Zoho CRM and Zoho Books in an integrated workflow, and the native connections between invoicing, CRM data, and project tasks are genuinely useful.

 zoho

-The task automation features are solid: define triggers and let the platform handle the repetitive parts of your project planning workflow automatically.
-The issue tracking module connects bug reports and support requests directly to project tasks, a useful feature for software or IT teams managing both delivery and support simultaneously.
+Information didn’t need to be re-entered across tools, which saves meaningful time in any client services context.
+The task automation features are solid: define triggers and let the platform handle the repetitive parts of your project workflow automatically.
+The issue tracking module connects bug reports and support requests directly to project tasks, useful for IT or software teams managing delivery and support simultaneously.

 Pros:

-• Deep native integration with the full Zoho suite (CRM, Books, Analytics, Invoice)
+• Deep native integration with the full Zoho suite, including CRM, Books, Analytics, and Invoice

 • Issue tracking connects bugs and support tickets directly to project tasks

-• Resource utilization charts help balance workload distribution across the team
+• Resource utilization charts balance workload distribution across the team

 • Customizable project templates reduce setup time for recurring project types